CKsabari2001/note-app/README.md

 Welcome to the Note Verse!
 This React-based application provides a simple and efficient way to manage your notes with features like note creation, editing, deletion, and a stylish dark mode theme.

+## Demo

+Check out the live demo of the Note Verse - https://cksabari2001-note-verse.netlify.app

 ## Key Features

 ### 1. Create Notes with Word Limitation